ALL

 Most nipple shields are made of soft, thin plastic or silicone that can bend and stretch.
 Nipple shields come in different sizes.
 The size you need depends on the size of your nipple and your baby’s mouth.

-How long would I use a nipple shield?
+How long to use a nipple shield

-Talk to your healthcare provider to decide what’s right for you.
+Talk to your lactation consultant to decide what’s right for you and your baby.

-How can a lactation consultant help me?
+How a lactation consultant can help

 Nipple shields look simple, but there are important things to know when using them.
 A lactation consultant will help you use it correctly.
 A lactation consultant can:

-• Help you make sure that your baby is latching deeply and drinking well from your breast.
+• help you make sure that your baby is latching deeply and drinking well from your breast

-• Advise you on how long to use a nipple shield.
+• advise you on how long to use a nipple shield

 • It doesn't hurt or pinch when your baby sucks.